Forensicom/Bootcamp/README.md

 ## Recommendations
-League, Inc., should continue its course of providing customized healthcare platforms to healthcare insurers.
+League, Inc., should continue its course of providing customized healthcare platforms to healthcare benefits insurers.
 As this technology edges it's way into the market League is in a leadership positon having a stable, full featured, and highly customizable product offering.
 Selling customized solutions to healthcare providers will help to maximize associated revenue, and it will allow the company to focus on innovative add-ons.
 Essentially, League is evolving to become a sofware company.
 The trend of moving healthcare to an electronic platform is still on the uptick for the foreseeable future.

 There are some indicators that League's future platform features and services will include a virtual medical consultation function.
 League is currently hiring people in Canada and the USA for Virtual Care Nursing positions[^14] , whose primary responsibility will be to interact with PC Health customers.
 PC Health is based on the League platform and customized for Loblaws.
 Loblaws owns both PC Health and Shoppers Drug Mart.
 Recall that one of the board members for League is the SVP of Health for Shoppers Drug Mart.
 Coincidentally, as of January 1, 2023, drug stores in Ontario were given the authority to prescribe treatment for 13 common medical conditions.
 This legislative change brings a significant potential for expansion of the drug store business.
 While it has not been announced, for Shoppers Drug Mart to effectively and quickly scale this medcial consulting service, they would likely leverage the PC Health app to deliver their new virtual diagnosis and prescription service.
 The League platform is an excellent solution because it is proven, stable and clearly the fastest route to market.

 Going well into the future, League should be investing in the development of features and services that leverage Artifical Intelligence (AI)[^15].
-Something as simple as a bluetooth connection between a mobile device and a fitness watch, paired with the power of AI can support the cocnept of continuous healthcare.
+Something as simple as a bluetooth connection between a mobile device and a fitness watch, paired with the power of AI can support a real-time healthcare solution.
 Imagine the potential of pairing this detective technology with an individualized AI instance that knows all of the users medications, and medical history.
 AI could serve as a means of early dectection and intervention, warning users in advance of an issue.
 Examples of potential future detections include dection of:
 * Low blood sugar
 * Onset of a migrain headache
 * Oncoming seizure